mikrono/tModLoaderWiki_kr_ko/Basic-Ammo.md

 # What is Ammo?
 Ammo is a system that links Weapon items, ammo items, and projectiles together.
-The basic idea is this: Weapon items have `item.useAmmo` set to an AmmoID, Ammo items that that weapon should use have `item.ammo` set to that same AmmoID, and that Ammo item has `item.shoot` set to the particular projectile that will be shot by the weapon when the ammo is used.
+The basic idea is this: Weapon items have `item.useAmmo` set to an AmmoID, Ammo items that weapon should use have `item.ammo` set to that same AmmoID, and that Ammo item has `item.shoot` set to the particular projectile that will be shot by the weapon when the ammo is used.

 As an example, let's consider `Wooden Bow` and `Flaming Arrow`.
 The `Wooden Bow` has `item.useAmmo = AmmoID.Arrow;` and `Flaming Arrow` has `item.shoot = ProjectileID.FireArrow;` and `item.ammo = AmmoID.Arrow;`.
 When the player is shooting their `Wooden Bow`, Terraria looks in the player's inventory and searches for items with `item.ammo` matching `Wooden Bow`'s `item.useAmmo`.
 If an ammo item is found, the ammo item's `item.shoot` projectile is spawned and the ammo is consumed.